iljapanic/panic-bachelor/README.md

 This is a living document.
 Expect things to be added and deleted abruptly.
 Who knows, maybe one day you will come here and see a well-documented repository.

-If you have any questions, or comments (both to writing and code) don't hesitate to [get in touch with me](http://iljapanic.me).
+If you have any questions, or comments (both to writing and code) don't hesitate to [get in touch with the author](http://iljapanic.me).

 ## Dependencies